 where $\alpha+\beta+\gamma = \pi$.
 So $\angle bcq = \alpha + \gamma$ because $\angle bcq$ and $\angle c'cb$ are supplementaries.
 Therefore $\angle bqc = \pi - \alpha - \beta - \gamma = 0$, which is impossible unless $\alpha = 0$.
 We conclude that $b=b'$ and $c=c'$.

-\item[(2)] Suppose $m \neq m'$ and they are on the same edge of $P$.
+\item[(2)] Suppose that $m \neq m'$ and they belong to the same edge of $P$.
 If neither $m$ nor $m'$ is a vertex, then this situation is similar to the one in Figure~\ref{figure KleeLaskowski-2}, hence $b=b'$, $c=c'$ and $m=m'$.
 This is a contradiction so this situation is impossible.

 Without loss of generality, suppose that $m'$ is a vertex of $P$ and that $|m'b| < |m'c|$.
-Let $b''$ be the point on the line through $b'c'$ such that Segments $bb''$ and $cc'$ are parallel. (refer to Figure~\ref{figure KleeLaskowski-4}). \figc{KleeLaskowski-4}{5}{$m'$ is a vertex of $P$.}{figure KleeLaskowski-4} Triangles $\triangle m'bb''$ and $\triangle m'cc'$ are similar by the following: \begin{itemize} \item $\angle bm'b'' = \angle cm'c'$ since they are vertical angles.
+Let $b''$ be the point on the line through $b'c'$ such that the line segments $bb''$ and $cc'$ are parallel (refer to Figure~\ref{figure KleeLaskowski-4}).